typd/typd.github.com/source/_posts/2013-11-06-the-right-way-of-logging.markdown

 <!-- more -->

-The application log looks like a stream, and should really be a stream.
+The application log looks like a stream, and then it should be a stream.
 We normally append it to a file, just because that's the most obvious way of treating it.
 But it's defenitly not the only way.
 In fact for logging, the application's duty is done once it outputs to the stream.
 The logic of handling (append, rotate, clean) files, should (or say "can") not be a part of the application.

 But what to do then if the application doesn't handle the log stream output.
 It's actually easier and more robust to take it out.
 Tools like Unix pipe, and [logstash](http://logstash.net/) or [fluend](https://github.com/fluent/fluentd) are more good at it than any application side logging lib.